hmrc/pizza-tax-frontend-workshop/README.md

 ## Step 05 - Start building a controller and views

-In this step we start getting a feeling of a final application by building a controller and views.
+In this step we start getting a feeling of a final application by adding controller and views.

 ### Things to learn: